Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

     {^{N}{\psi}_{pred}^{\perp}} &= atan2 \begin{bmatrix} {2 \cdot \begin{pmatrix} {q_{1} \cdot q_{2}+q_{0} \cdot q_{3}} \end{pmatrix},{q_{0}}^{2}+{q_{1}}^{2}-{q_{2}}^{2}-{q_{3}}^{2} } \end{bmatrix}

 Measurement Vector (:math:`\vec{z}_{k}`)
 =========================================

 The measurement vector, :math:`\vec{z}_{k}` is comprised of position, velocity, and attitude information as defined above.
-It is formed from sensor measurements:.
-However, only the GPS velocity is available directly from measurements; other information must be derived from sensor readings using the relationship described below.
+It is formed from sensor measurements.
+However, only the GPS velocity is directly available from measurements; other information must be derived from sensor readings using the relationships described below.

 Roll and Pitch Measurements